How to Fix the Error “Another Update in Progress” in WordPress

 What is the reason for the error “Another Update in Progress”?

-This message is set to disappear after 15 minutes automatically or when the update process has finished.
+This message is automatically set to disappear after 15 minutes or when the update process has finished.
 However, if you are stuck on that message or don’t want to wait, you can manually reset it.

 Let’s look closer at fixing WordPress’s “Another update currently in progress” error.